-Name Indicator Target 2009-10 2010-11 2011-12 City of Melbourne performance on refuse recycling initiatives and effective and efficient water use % 70 67 68 Tonnes of greenhouse gas emissions per resident per year t CO2-e 15 7.8 Data measured every 3 years Data measured every 3 years Tonnes of greenhouse gas emissions per worker per year (across the municipality) t CO2-e 10 9.9 Data measured every 3 years Data measured every 3 years Tonnes of greenhouse gas emissions for the municipality per year t CO2-e 6.4 million 6.43 million Data measured every 3 years Data measured every 3 years Percentage of municipal waste diverted for recycling % 25 25 26 25 Reduction of residential waste to landfill per household % -1 -3 12 -4 Reduction of greenhouse gas emissions from City of Melbourne operations % 34 34 27 33 Reduction of waste to landfill from City of Melbourne facilities (offices) % -33 -46 Data measured every 3 years Data measured every 3 years Number of commercial buildings retrofitted under the 1200 program # 50 37 44 46
+Name Indicator Target 2009-10 2010-11 2011-12 City of Melbourne performance on refuse recycling initiatives and effective and efficient water use % 70 67 68 ₩.
+Tonnes of greenhouse gas emissions per resident per year t CO 2 -e 15 7.8 Data measured every 3 years Data measured every 3 years Tonnes of greenhouse gas emissions per worker per year (across the municipality) t CO 2 -e 10 9.9 Data measured every 3 years Data measured every 3 years Tonnes of greenhouse gas emissions for the municipality per year t CO 2 -e 6.4 million 6.43 million Data measured every 3 years Data measured every 3 years Percentage of municipal waste diverted for recycling % 25 25 26 25 Reduction of residential waste to landfill per household % -1 -3 12 -4 Reduction of greenhouse gas emissions from City of Melbourne operations % 34 34 27 33 Reduction of waste to landfill from City of Melbourne facilities (offices) % -33 -46 Data measured every 3 years Data measured every 3 years Number of commercial buildings retrofitted under the 1200 program # 50 37 44 46 Reduction of drinking- quality water consumed by City of Melbourne building and gardens % 20 60 73 54

-In response to feedback from local council, Local Government Victoria introduced methodological and content changes to the Community Satisfaction Survey in 2011-12.
-Methodological improvements to the Community Satisfaction Survey in 2011-12 included increasing the sample size from the previous minimum of 350 respondents per municipality up to 400 respondents and ensuring that the sample reflects the demographic composition of a municipality.
-The survey also allows for respondents to be 'residents over 18 years of age' instead of restricting respondents to 'head of household'.
+In response to feedback from local councils, Local Government Victoria introduced methodological and content changes to the Community Satisfaction Survey in 2011-12.
+These included increasing the sample size from the previous minimum of 350 respondents per municipality up to 400 respondents and ensuring the sample reflects the demographic composition of a municipality.
+The survey also allows respondents to be 'residents over 18 years of age' instead of restricting respondents to 'head of household'.
 For these reasons, direct comparison with previous Community Satisfaction Survey results is not possible.